jieggii/mc.py/docs/index.md

 * [Markov model (Wikipedia)](https://en.wikipedia.org/wiki/Markov_model).
 * [From "What is a Markov Model" to "Here is how Markov Models Work"](https://hackernoon.com/from-what-is-a-markov-model-to-here-is-how-markov-models-work-1ac5f4629b71)
 (**mc.py** is in fact based on this article).

+## Installation
+Just install it using **pip** or with any other package manager you use...
+Should I seriously teach you this?

+`pip install mc.py`

 ## Simple usage example
 _More examples can be found [here](https://github.com/jieggii/mc.py/tree/master/examples)._